 Just two days after Google’s GOOG stock price jumped to over $800 for the first time, analysts upgraded that price target to $1,000 Thursday morning.
 According to the Wall Street Journal, Sanford C. Bernstein credited the emergence of mobile and YouTube as significant growth drivers.

-“We believe mobility, together with continued innovation in search, such as new formats and better targeting, will support growth of search revenues in the double digits for several years to come,” stated Carlos Kirjner, a Bernstein analyst.
+“We believe mobility, together with continued innovation in search, such as new formats and better targeting, will support the growth of search revenues in the double digits for several years to come,” stated Carlos Kirjner, a Bernstein analyst.
 Kirjner also believes that YouTube is a greatly underappreciated and underutilized asset.

 Google announced its new enhanced campaigns for AdWords on February 6th, offering new bidding tools and mobile bid adjustments.
 With enhanced campaigns, PPC managers can now set bid adjustments to increase or decrease bids for mobile devices as well as different contexts – like location and time of day.
 Google began rolling out the beta version of enhanced campaigns in the weeks following their announcement, with a plan to upgrade all campaigns by April 2013.
 We are already using Google Enhanced Campaigns as of this writing.